 I needed to patch and customize Vault (Hashicorp).

 It’s very close to C/C++ and it’s not a dream for me to use it.

-It’s not the same thing than Swift because a lot of basic functions aren’t availble natively on macOS without using Catalyst.
+It’s not the same thing as Swift because a lot of basic functions aren’t available natively on macOS without using Catalyst.

 I searched unbreakable language for my project (bioinformatics) and wanted:

 - unbreakable language like Ada

 - statically typed